baus/install-discourse/README.md

 admin@host:~$ cp ./redis.yml.sample ./redis.yml
 ```

 Now you need to edit the configuration files with your own settings.
-To do this you have to use your favorite
+To do this you should use your favorite
 text editor.
 Vi is installed by default, but I like emacs, so I installed it with:

 ```